koorbmeh/JARVIS/README.md

 - **Web Search**: "What's the current spot price of silver?"
 - **Vision**: Paste an image in the chat and ask "What's in this image?" or "What does this chart show?"
 - **Document Query**: "What does my uploaded document say about X?"
+- **Conversation History**: "What did we discuss about silver prices yesterday?"
+(JARVIS automatically loads recent conversation logs on startup and searches them via RAG)
 - **File Management**:
   - "Create a file called notes.txt with the content: Meeting notes..."
   - "Read the file notes.txt"